The Independent Living Movement

 A link to a YouTube video about Ed Roberts & the Independent Living Movement.

-Independent living, as seen by its advocates, is a philosophy, a way of looking at society and disability, and a worldwide movement of people with disabilities working for equal opportunities, self-determination, and self-respect.
+Independent living, as seen by its advocates, is a philosophy.
+A way of looking at society, disability, and a worldwide movement of people working for equal opportunities, self-determination, and self-respect.

 A black and white photo of Ed Roberts and Herb Wilsmore at a football game.

-Centers for Independent Living were created to be run by and for people with disabilities, and offer support, advocacy, and information on empowerment in the attainment of independence from a peer viewpoint, a perspective that was hitherto excluded from participation in the discussion and execution of “services for the disabled.”
+Thus, Centers for Independent Living were created to be run by and for people with disabilities, offer support, advocacy, and information on empowerment in attaining independence.
+A perspective that was at this point radical and unheard of.

 Independent Living activists carried out some of the most daring protests in American civil rights history, including the longest occupation of a Federal building in history, which led to the release of the regulations banning discrimination against people with disabilities in federally funded programs.
 As Independent Living philosophy took hold nationally and the Disability Rights Movement gained acceptance and political influence, a grassroots movement for a comprehensive disability rights law (the ADA) was implemented.